Configure AMSI integration with SharePoint Server

 When an AMSI-capable antivirus or anti-malware solution is integrated with SharePoint Server, it can examine

-HTTPS requests made to the server and prevent dangerous requests from being processed by SharePoint Server.
+HTTPS requests made to the server and prevent SharePoint Server from processing dangerous requests.
 Any AMSI-capable antivirus or anti-malware program that is installed on the server performs the scan as soon as the server starts to process the request.

 The purpose of AMSI integration isn't to replace existing antivirus/anti-malware defenses already installed on the server; it's to provide an additional layer of protection from malicious web requests made to SharePoint endpoints.
 Customers should still deploy SharePoint-compatible antivirus solutions on their servers to prevent their users from uploading or downloading files with viruses.